Investment20/20 Safeguarding Policy

 Any adult representing Investment20/20 must ensure that all communication is transparent and open to scrutiny.

 Investment20/20 staff must use their Investment20/20 mobile or office phone to contact young people, and NOT their personal phone number.
 If their Investment20/20 phone is damaged, not working or lost, and staff must call a young person, then they may use their personal phone but ensure their number is blocked and do not share their personal number with the young person.
 Staff may only communicate with young people on social media via the official Investment20/20 social media outlets or their own LinkedIn account (no other social media platforms) but their contact details on LinkedIn must be hidden.
 Any email communication must take place on the Investment20/20 email account and NOT personal email accounts.

-Investment Ambassadors are volunteers who support the delivery of Investment20/20 careers sessions (face to face, virtually, online or video calls).
+Investment Ambassadors and volunteers who support the delivery of Investment20/20 careers sessions (face to face, virtually, online or video calls).
 Investment Ambassadors and volunteers must not actively seek contact with young people after their session.
 Investment Ambassadors must follow all the guidelines in this document including communication guidance on using LinkedIn (see point 8).

 10. Photography and film